vergissberlin/blog.andrelademann.de/ckrl1y6wn0836fes1cbhj4f7o.md

     return a + b;
 }

-// Subratcion of two numbers
+// Subtraction of two numbers
 function subtract(a, b) {
   return a - b;
 }

-// Muliply the first argument by the second function multiply(a, b) {
+// Multiply the first argument by the second function multiply(a, b) {
   return a * b;
 }